Home Blog

 Summary: You should check (1) when you started (2) how many complete years services you’ve got (3) what your written employment contract says, if you’ve got one (4) when notice was properly served.
 If the contract says notice must be served in writing, and you were only told verbally, you may be able to argue notice has not yet been served.

-1. Don’t forget the benefits you’ve lost (or will lose) if your employer pays in lieu.
+Don’t forget the benefits you’ve lost (or will lose) if your employer pays in lieu.

-If your employer is ending your employment without giving you notice (or full notice) and instead paying you in lieu, tax and national insurance should be deducted (like normal pay).
+If your employer is ending your employment without giving you notice (or full notice) and instead paying you in lieu, income tax and national insurance should be deducted (like normal pay).

 Tip: Some employment contracts may give the employer a right to end your employment without notice and only pay a payment in lieu of notice based on your basic pay.

-1. Don’t forget holiday pay
+Don’t forget holiday pay

 You are entitled to be paid any holidays you’ve accrued but not taken, up to the termination date.